My name is Scott Charleboix.

 “I aim to be your go to Pinterest expert.”PinArtwork

-I’ve learned a lot of information blogging over the last ten months.
+I’ve learned a lot of information blogging over the last year.
 I would like to share with you what I’ve learned to make your learning curve faster and get you up and running to improve your blog (through Pinterest).
+To that end, I hope that you’ll enroll in my free blogging Mini-Course depicted below.
+Hurry now, while the course is still free.

 Another great course that I learned a lot of information about Affiliate Marketing is WealthyAffiliates.
 To learn more about them, check out my post How to Monetize your Blog with Wealthy Affiliates.